krasnoteh/AGIN/README.md

 * **Extended temporal attention**
   Inspired by TokenFlow and adapted for **sequential frame processing**.
-  This is the **core feature** that significantly improves temporal consistency and reduces jitter.
+  This is the **core feature**, significantly improving temporal consistency and reducing jitter.

 * **Large diffusion models with very few steps**
   Uses **SDXL-Turbo** with **2–4 diffusion steps**.

 * **Frame interpolation (RIFE)**
-  Reduces the “slide-show” effect and further improves visual smoothness.
+  Reduces the “slideshow” effect and further improves visual smoothness.

 ## Performance Optimizations